kylehuang041/Calculator/README.md

 # Calculator (Java, GUI)

-Calculates from left to right without order of operations
+Calculates without the order of precedence